banner image

 • Accessing MARC Records

-Gale makes available, free of charge; MARC records for Gale databases and eBooks, and Primary Source Archives.
+MARC records are available for Gale databases and eBooks, and Primary Source Archives.
 Find out how to access these MARC recods

 • Accessibility features available in Gale databases